← Back to trust

 11.6.
 Score-to-weight alignment

 A direct score-to-weight alignment pass hardens the final step.
 In the sparse run, a wrap-aligned snapshot at block 1164303 reconstructs the stored chain row almost exactly, with 142 of 145 emitted values matching integer-for-integer.
-In the dense run, same-block wrap-aligned candidates do not collapse to literal equality, but they preserve near-complete support closure and strong order continuity between locally reconstructed emitted rows and historical chain rows.
+In the dense run, same-block wrap-aligned candidates retain near-complete support closure and strong order continuity between locally reconstructed emitted rows and historical chain rows despite missing literal equality, with best shared-support Pearson at 0.8918.
 Across 23 dense wrap candidates, the nearest prior snapshot beats the same-block snapshot on shared-support Pearson, shared-support Spearman, and mean absolute shared difference in every case, and improves top-50 overlap in 21 of 23, with prior lag centered at 29 blocks.
 The traced validator loop is consistent with that shape: once the epoch boundary is crossed, the code submits weights without waiting for finalization and then immediately logs save_state() at the current block.
-The dense mismatch reads as a timing problem rather than as a failure of local judgment to reach chain-facing weight.
+On the lag evidence, the dense mismatch is best read as a timing artifact; that reading is the best-supported of the stated alternatives rather than a settled identification.

 11.7.
 Residual error structure

 The remainder is not concentrated in the decisive upper ranks.
 The upper 250 ranks carry about 29.5% of chain mass but only 26.3% of dense error; the long tail carries about 70.5% of chain mass and 73.7% of the error.
-Replacing the simplified local reconstruction with the stricter client-plus-chain route changes the dense row by only about one integer unit on average, leaves top-50 overlap and exact-ratio unchanged, and moves Pearson only at the 1e-08 scale.
+Replacing the simplified local reconstruction with the stricter client-plus-chain route changes the dense row by about one integer unit on average (one to four across the whole emitted row), leaves top-50 overlap and exact-ratio unchanged, and moves Pearson only at the 1e-08 scale.
 Interval replay narrows the same point further: 21 of 23 dense intervals close back onto the saved snapshot to numerical precision; the two outliers reduce to hotkey-reassignment resets.

 11.8.
 Implications for the architectural analysis

-What the SN1 trace does not establish is external calibration.
+What the SN1 reconstruction does not establish is external calibration.
 The local scoring mechanism uses RLHF, DPO, and reciprocate components that are themselves protocol-internal or closely protocol-adjacent measures.
 Whether those components correlate with external performance benchmarks for the task (text-prompting quality for end-user applications, for instance) remains an open question.
-The SN1 trace bounds the empirical burden: future research can investigate calibration at the specific subnet with specific benchmarks, rather than attempting to establish calibration for Bittensor as a whole.
+The reconstruction bounds the empirical burden: future research can investigate calibration at the specific subnet with specific benchmarks, instead of treating calibration as a whole-network question.

 12. Falsification